inpsyde/more-menu-fields/README.md

 When hooking `Inpsyde\MoreMenuFields\FILTER_FIELDS` the passed `EditMenuFieldValueFactory` is used to obtain an instance of `EditFieldValue` that is injected in the field object (nothing more than what shown above).

-For that we call the `create()` method on the factory (it is its only method) passing the name of the field, that must be the exact same name returned by field object `name()` method.
+To obtain the `EditFieldValue` instance the `create()` method is called on the factory, passing to it the name of the field, that must be the exact same name returned by field object `name()` method.

 That's it.
-The filter right above, plus the class in previous section is really all it takes to print the field and save it.
+The filter right above, plus the class in previous section is really all it takes to print the field and also save it.

 The benefit of this can be seen when there are add many fields.
 Moreover, the `Inpsyde\MoreMenuFields\FILTER_FIELDS` filter can be used by many plugins that know nothing about each other and all will work just fine.

-### Retrieving saved value
+### Retrieving saved values

 At some point there will be the need to use the value stored by the added fields.

 The package stores them as post meta of the related menu item post.
 So to retrieve them it is possible to just use `get_post_meta()`.

-The only thing needed for it is to know the meta key which is obtained prepending what the field object `name()` method returns with a fixed prefix stored in the `EditFieldValue::KEY_PREFIX` class constant:
+The only thing needed for it is to know the meta key, which is generated by the package prepending to the return value of field object `name()` method a fixed prefix stored in the `EditFieldValue::KEY_PREFIX` class constant:

 ```php
 $no_follow = get_post_meta( $menu_item_id, Inpsyde\MoreMenuFields\EditFieldValue::KEY_PREFIX . 'nofollow', TRUE );